crate/cratedb-guide/docs/integrate/airflow/data-retention-policy.md

 ### Cross-Communication Between Tasks
 Before we continue into the implementation of the next task in Apache Airflow, we would like to give a brief overview of how the data is communicated between different tasks in a DAG.
 For this purpose, Airflow introduces the [XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) system.
 Simply speaking `XCom` can be seen as a small object with storage that allows tasks to `push` data into that storage that can be later used by a different task in the DAG.

-The key thing here is that it allows the exchange of a **small** amount of data between tasks.
-From Airflow 2.0, the return value of a Python method used as a task will be automatically stored in `XCom`.
-For our example, this means that the `get_policies` return value is available from the next task after the `get_policies` operator executes.
-To access the data from another task, a reference to the previous task can be passed to the next task when defining dependencies between tasks.
+XCom exchanges a small amount of data between tasks.
+Since Airflow 2.0, a Python task’s return value is stored in XCom.
+In our case, `get_policies` returns the partitions; the next task reads them via a reference to `get_policies` when defining dependencies.

 ### Applying Retention Policies
 Now that we retrieved the policies and Airflow automatically saved them via `XCom`, we need to create another task that will go through each element in the list and delete expired data.